| | |

 Eggplant

 The folks I know that DO grow eggplant in Florida thrive while doing it.
 I love the way these beautiful black squash look while hanging on their vines.
-Do you ever just want to grow something because of hot beautiful it is?!
+Do you ever just want to grow something because of how beautiful it is?!

 heat tolerant vegetables eggplant